-‘Star Wars: Episode 8’ Rumors: Yoda Helps Rey Train, Luke’s First Words Debunked
+‘Star Wars Episode 8’ Rumors: Yoda Helps Rey Train, Luke’s First Words Debunked

 New details about Star Wars: Episode 8 – The Last Jedi have emerged, thanks to new footage from the film shown by Disney during their annual shareholders meeting.

-One of the attendees was Los Angeles Times reporter Daniel Miller, who took to Twitter to let fans in on some exciting details he got from the Star Wars: Episode 8 clip screened at the event.
+One of the attendees is Los Angeles Times reporter Daniel Miller, who took to Twitter to let fans in on some exciting details he got from the Star Wars: Episode 8 clip screened at the event.

 The Last Jedi teaser provides a first look at Rey’s (Daisy Ridley) Jedi training under the tutelage of Luke Skywalker (Mark Hamill) and it teases that the Jedi master will get some help from old friends in building up his new Padawan into a full-fledged Jedi.